-7 tips to help lower premiums and get the best van insurance
+7 ways to help lower premiums and get the best van insurance

-Your mileage has an effect on your van insurance costs.
-Basically the more a van is on the road the more likely it is to be involved in an accident.
-Try to keep your mileage in check where possible, limiting driving to only the absolutely necessary journeys.
-Log your miles accurately and give the number when it's time to renew.
-Rounding your mileage up might be less hassle but it could bump up the price of your insurance.
+The more your van is on the road the more likely it is to be involved in an accident.
+That's why having a higher yearly mileage can increase your insurance costs.
+Try to keep your mileage in check as much as possible, only driving absolutely necessary journeys.
+Log your miles accurately and give the correct number when it's time to renew.
+Rounding your mileage up might be less hassle but it could also bump up your premium.

-The more drivers you have on an insurance policy the higher the premium will be.
-If you have a young driver (under 25) named on the policy, or someone with a claims history, or points and convictions, then be ready for the costs to increase further.
-Before adding people as named drivers carefully consider if they really need to be able to drive the van to make sure you get the best van insurance possible.
+Having more drivers on an insurance policy may push up premiums.
+And if you have a young driver (under 25) or someone with a claims history, points or convictions named on the policy, then be ready for costs to increase.
+Before adding more named drivers, think carefully about whether they really need to be able to drive.

 Mind the mods